It's Not the Heat! It's Knowing How to Deal with It

 Coca - Cola's - I hadn’t indulged in a Coke in 10 years when I came to Mexico.
 Forget all those terrible things you read about how bad it is for you.
-I am sure that don’t apply here.
+I am sure that they don’t apply here.

-Officially, the urban myth that Cokes are different in Mexico has been debunked, but oh, watch me writhe in ecstasy after that first draught.
+Officially, the urban myth that Coca-colas are different in Mexico has been debunked, but oh, watch me writhe in ecstasy after that first draught.
 I can almost hear you across the border saying, “Drinking Coke?
 Not me!
 Never!”
 Ha-ha-ha (or as they say in Mexico, 'ja ja ja").
 You'll learn.

 Coca-Cola sells more of their product in Mexico than any other country.
 Go into any convenience store early in the morning and you'll see a line of day laborers with their 1.75 liter-size bottles.

-Just like when you see Mexicans doing other things you think are strange, rest assured: There is a damn good reason for it.
+When you see Mexicans doing other things you think are strange, rest assured: There is a damn good reason for it.
 They are descendants of an almost ancient culture, with mysteries and secrets we are only now just beginning to understand.

 The final tip: (this one’s for the guys) throw yourself naked into your pool.
 My expat friends Oscar and Mary (especially Oscar) swear by it.

-In time, your need for the sight and sound of the ocean (and Coca Cola) every day will become so great that you will accept the heat, humidity and your clothing hanging on the line as stiff as a saltine cracker.
+In time, your need for the sight and sound of the ocean (and Coca-Cola) every day will become so great that you will accept the heat, humidity and your clothing hanging on the line as stiff as a saltine cracker.